oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where the full amount of structures calculated for a camp wouldn't be spawned (which could be seen in the BepInEx console with a log message, e.g.: "spawned 1 / 3")
 - Fixed a bug where resources can spawn on/inside structures.
 - Fixed a bug where non-camp structures can spawn very close or in another structure.
+- Fixed a bug where Chief's spinning attack continues after his death, still causing damage to players in range.

 ## TODO: Future fixes

 - Fix bug where diagonal movement boosts jumping (add a way to deactivate this fix for players who want to take advantage of this movement mechanic).
-- Fix bug where one shotting Woodmen don't trigger their hostility towards you.
+- Fix bug where one shotting Woodmen doesn't' trigger their hostility towards you.
 - Fix bug where wheat renders late.
 - Fix bug where shallow water slows down players.
-- Fix bug where Chief's spinning attack continues after his death, still causing damage to players in range.
-- Fix bug where the full amount of non-camp structures calculated won't be spawned in the world
 - Fix bug where some trees pop out of render before other trees further from them
 - Fix bug where structures can spawn with a too steep incline, making it impossible for the player to reach (especially important for tents and houses)
 - Fix bug where mobs can spawn on top of structures and never being able to get off...